archana-rg/ml-practical-apps/README.md

 ![alt text](images/image_bar_heat.png)

 Proportion of Bar coupons accepted : 0.40
-Acceptance rate between Bar frequency greater than 1 and less than 1 :

-Acceptance rate with frequency > 1 : 0.69
+Acceptance rate with Bar frequency > 1 : 0.69
-Acceptance rate with frequency <= 1:  0.28
+Acceptance rate with Bar frequency <= 1:  0.28

-Definitely offer Bar coupon to those who frequenct the business more.
+Definitely offer Bar coupon to those who frequent the business more.

+Acceptance rate - Bar > 1 and age > 25 is  0.7009345794392523
+Acceptance rate - others is  0.33122629582806573

+Acceptance rate - Bar > 1 and no kid and farming is 0.7168458781362007
+Acceptance rate - others is  0.33122629582806573

 Even if other attributes like income, age, passenger, occupation were included, for Bar with higher frequency the acceptance rate remained around 0.7 and for lower frequency it was 0.3.

 ##### <font color='blue'>We can conclude from this that Bar coupon acceptance increases with Bar frequency alone.</font>

 #### 4.3.2 `CarryAway` Coupon Analysis
 Following is the correlation heat map with CarryAway only data.
-There is not clear correlation seen here
+There is no clear correlation seen here

 ![alt text](images/image_carry_heat.png)